nautobot/nautobot-app-golden-config/docs/dev/dev_adr.md

 Both API views, as commented, are only targeting ONE single device because being a synchronous operation (versus the rest of the features that are run asynchronously as Jobs), it could take too much time, and have an undesired impact in Nautobot performance.

-All the functions used in the post-processing chain require a consitent signature:
+All the functions used in the post-processing chain require a consistent signature:
 `func(config_postprocessing: str, configs: models.GoldenConfig, request: HttpRequest) -> str`.

 - `config_postprocessing: str`: it's the reference configuration to use as template to render.